James Pavitt: Intelligence career

 After September 11, 2001, Pavitt was responsible for sending Special Activities Division teams to Afghanistan, Pakistan, Indonesia, Thailand, and Somalia to capture Al Qaeda members.
 The first Hellfire missiles fired from drones were under his command.
 They were aimed at an Al Qaeda convoy in Sudan in which all occupants, including an American citizen, were killed.
+The administration came under fire for having acted on faulty intelligence, particularly that which was single-sourced to the informant known as Curveball.

 In April 2004 he appeared before the 9/11 Commission.
 The BBC called his 9/11 commission appearance 'unprecedented'.
 The commission's report said that shortly after Bush's election, Pavitt told the President-elect that Osama bin Laden was one of the gravest threats to the country.
 He also added that killing the Al Qaeda leader would have an effect but not stop the threat posed by the terrorist organization.

 When Bush put Porter Goss in charge of the agency, Pavitt reportedly opposed the internal reorganizations announced by Goss, on the ground that they might "do damage to a strategic effort that has produced excellent work on terrorism and a variety of other important issues."
 On June 4, 2004, he unexpectedly announced his retirement one day after George Tenet.
 The CIA said Pavitt's decision was unconnected with Tenet's departure.
 Pavitt was succeeded by his deputy, Stephen Kappes.
 On June 21, 2004, Pavitt delivered one of his last speeches as DDO to the Foreign Policy Association.
 He resigned in July 12, 2004, one day after of Tenet's resignation.